 General Manager, Philadelphia Eagles

-Howie Roseman was named the Philadelphia Eagles’ general manager on January 29, 2010, after previously serving two seasons as the team’s vice president of player personnel.
+Howie Roseman is in his 14th season in Philadelphia and his 4th as the Eagles general manager after being promoted to his current post on January 29, 2010.
+Roseman spent the previous two seasons as the team’s vice president of player personnel.

-The youngest GM in the league, Roseman (36 years old) says it has been his dream to be an NFL general manager since he was a kid.
-“I’d be 9 or 10 (years old), people would ask what I was going to do.
-I’d say, ‘I’m going to be the general manager of a National Football League team.’
-They used to laugh.”
+The youngest GM in the league, Roseman (37 years old) says it has been his dream to be an NFL general manager since he was a kid.
+“When I was 9 or 10 [years old], people would ask what I wanted to be when I grew up and I told them I wanted to be the general manager of a NFL team."

 Roseman was elevated to director of football administration in 2003 and to vice president of football administration in 2006.
 In this role, Roseman worked in the personnel department evaluating players around the NFL and for the draft.
 He also represented the team to the NFL on contract, salary cap, and player personnel matters.

 In 2007, Roseman was invited to participate in the NFL-Stanford Program for managers at the Stanford Graduate School of Business, a program developed by the NFL to promote development of leaders within the league.

 Roseman is also active in the Philadelphia-area community, contributing to a variety of initiatives involving military and children.
 In fact, he was named Honorary Commander for the Joint Base McGuire-Dix-Lakehurst for his continued efforts with the military.

 Born in Brooklyn, NY, Roseman earned his bachelor's degree from the University of Florida before earning a JD degree from Fordham Law School.
 Howie and his wife, Mindy, reside in suburban Philadelphia with their four children.